Last updated on December 22nd, 2019

 – We who have the money, knowledge, and manpower to take the gospel to every person, and yet we don’t.

 We who say we love the lost, and neglect to tell a lost neighbor about a loving Savior.

 Jesus’ love lies frozen between trestled lips that ought to be warm to speak for Him.
 Lord, we take off our garments of pride and self-righteousness, glittering but transparently filthy rags that they are, and lay them at Your feet.

 In our naked need we cry, “Were You colder than this because of us, Lord?”

 And we weep, because we know You were.

-If you are in Virginia or New Jersey, you can find opportunities to serve for Jesus Christ at City Serve USA.
+You can find opportunities to serve for Jesus Christ at City Serve USA.

 Previous: I Went to a Party, Mom – a poem against drinking and driving.